-An outdoor recreational facility, open to the general public designed for the conduct of one or more sporting activities.
+An outdoor recreational facility, open to the general public designed for the conduct of one or more sporting activities various sports such as baseball, soccer, football, and track.

 AUTOMOBILE WRECKING YARD

 The use of any area or portion of any lot or plot, whether inside or outside a building, for the temporary storage of automobiles awaiting dismantling or the dismantled parts of automobiles or for the dismantling, cutting, demolition or burning of automobiles.